 ECAC activities in the economic field aim at promoting an economically efficient, sustainable and competitive European air transport sector, and have four main features:

 - To support the understanding on economic issues of common interest to the aviation community within ECAC, through discussions held in the Economic Working Group and in the Network of Chief Economists, both established in 2016.

-2) The second is the preparation for ICAO events in the economic field to enable ECAC Member States to present coordinated and effective contributions and influence global outcomes.
-This coordination is undertaken in cooperation with the European Commission, in a European Coordination Group for Economic Matters.
-This group actively prepares for the meetings of the ICAO Air Transport Regulation Panel (ATRP) and its working group as well as the Economic Commission of the ICAO Assembly and the ICAO Assembly itself.
+- The preparation for ICAO events in the economic field to enable ECAC Member States to present coordinated and effective contributions and influence global outcomes.
+This coordination is undertaken in cooperation with the European Commission, in a European coordination group for Economic matters.
+This group actively prepares for the meetings of the ICAO Air Transport Regulation Panel (ATRP) and its working group as well as for the Economic Commission of the ICAO Assembly and the ICAO Assembly itself.

-3) The third is the organisation of an annual ECAC Forum.
+- The organisation of an annual ECAC Forum.
 The Forum was established in 2008 to give the Directors General of Civil Aviation of ECAC's Member States the opportunity for an open discussion of strategic issues with potentially far-reaching national and international significance.
 Given the number of calls on the time of Directors General, the one-day Forums are organised back-to-back with their December meeting in the ECAC premises in Paris.

-4) The fourth is the organisation of ECAC/EU Dialogues with the air transport industry on topics of common interest.
+- The organisation of ECAC/EU Dialogues with the air transport industry on topics of common interest.
 The ECAC/EU Dialogue is held every three years.

 The Forum has focused on economic issues such as the impact of intermodality on aviation, air cargo, the economics of airports, connectivity and economic development, Remotely Piloted Aircraft Systems (RPAS) and sustaining aviation growth.
 The last edition, in December 2020, focused on the COVID-19 crisis - from survival to recovery.